alexzedev/Pong_game/README.md

 How to play:

-1. Run the game by executing the pong_game.py file 2.Use the arrow keys or WASD keys to control your paddle 3.Try to hit the ball in such a way that the computer is unable to return it 4.Keep track of your score and try to beat your high score 5.Have fun and challenge yourself to beat the computer!
+1. Run the game by executing the pong_game.py file 2.Use the up and down arrow keys to control your paddle 3.Try to hit the ball in such a way that the computer is unable to return it 4.Keep track of your score and try to beat your high score 5.Have fun and challenge yourself to beat the computer!